GLYCAM-Web/gmml2/README.md

 ## Obtaining the software
 The following does not require root access, but it does require one has `git` installed.

-1. Navigate to the directory that you would like to have `gmml` live.
-Please note that in order to use the produced library with [`gems`](https://github.com/glycam-web/gems/) the `gmml` directory must be placed within the `gems` directory.
+1. Navigate to the directory that you would like to have `gmml2` live.
+Please note that in order to use the produced library with [`gems`](https://github.com/glycam-web/gems/) the `gmml2` directory must be placed within the `gems` directory.

 2. Clone `gmml2` from the git repo
 ```bash